Visyond/website-hugo/site/content/nav/_index.md

     title: Partner with Visyond
   - path: /blog/
     title: Blog
-solutionsInfoTitle: Get what no other spreadsheet-based technology stack can give you
+solutionsInfoTitle: Get what no other spreadsheet-based technology can give you
-solutionsInfoDescr: >-
-  Visyond offers a unique yet familiar Excel-compatible all-in-one integrated solution that connects all steps of your business workflow in a single platform.
+solutionsInfoDescr: Carry out, in minutes, what takes experts hours or days to do.
-featuresInfoTitle: Get what no other spreadsheet-based technology stack can give you
+featuresInfoTitle: Get what no other spreadsheet-based technology can give you
-featuresInfoDescr: >-
-  Visyond offers a unique yet familiar Excel-compatible all-in-one integrated solution that connects all steps of your business workflow in a single platform.
+featuresInfoDescr: Carry out, in minutes, what takes experts hours or days to do.
 ---